Ana06/C-like-compiler/README.md

 you would like to create a tree.txt file with a tree version of the code and/or a more readable version of the generated code using tags for branching.

+## Examples

+### Example 1

+The main function has a nested function, which calculates the mirror image of an integer given, declared inside it.
+The main function calls the nested function with an input value a, initialized to 376, and then returns the output of the function.

+### Example 2

+Declare a matrix with nested structs and access to their fields.

+### Example 3

+Code with lexical and syntactic errors.

+### Example 4

+Code with errors.

 ## Authors